📝

 .DS_StoremacOS finder metadata

-Commit your .gitignore early — ideally as the first commit.
-If a file is already tracked by Git, adding it to .gitignore will not un-track it.
-Run git rm --cached <file> to remove it from tracking without deleting it.
+Commit your .gitignore as early as possible — ideally as the first or second commit, before any files you want to ignore are tracked.
+If a file is already tracked by Git, adding it to .gitignore does not un-track it.
+You must explicitly remove it from tracking: git rm --cached <file> removes it from Git's index without deleting it from disk, and subsequent commits will no longer include it.

 Frequently Asked Questions